team3-apartments/ApartmentManager-CI/README.md

 Lastly we have the nginx.conf file we create to setup up using our created certificate for ssl encryption, to secure an encrypted link between the browser and the web server.
 In this we also have the proxy passing whichlooks out for a specific url point after the base url and then sends it to that requested url, which in our case will be the different services.

 # Instructions
-**To use any docker-compose commands you need a docker-compose.yaml file presetn in the directoty**
+**To use any docker-compose commands you need a docker-compose.yaml file present in the directoty**

 In this repository when cloned down and then entered with a commond prompt to **ONLY** use `docker-compose up -d` to start all services at the same time.
 You can use `docker-compose down` to stop and delete all of the services containers.